Dondi E. Costin: Military career

 Costin has since served as Protestant chaplain for Air Force Basic Military Training, flight line chaplain and then senior flight line chaplain for both special operations and conventional forces in Europe, senior Protestant chaplain, readiness instructor/ evaluator preparing Chaplain Corps personnel for worldwide deployment, Air Staff branch chief, wing chaplain, command chaplain for the air component mission in Southwest Asia, and command chaplain for Pacific Air Forces.
 An ordained Southern Baptist minister, Costin is endorsed by the Liberty Baptist Fellowship to serve as an Air Force Chaplain.
 He was double promoted from the rank of colonel to major general to assume the position of Chief of Chaplains in August 2015.

+Civilian career

+On April 13, 2018, Charleston Southern University in North Charleston, South Carolina, appointed Costin as the university's third president, effective July 1, 2018.
+He continued in that role through June 30, 2023.

+In March 2023, Liberty University in Lynchburg, Virginia, named Costin as the university's 6th president, effective July 1, 2023.